 Evaluation of the Superintendent

-The Board will utilize the Kentucky Department of Education evaluation instrument and procedures for the Superintendent Professional Growth and Effectiveness System (SPGES).
-The instrument and procedures may be found at the link below.
-Subject to the approval of the Kentucky Department of Education (KDE), the Board may utilize locally developed superintendent evaluation procedures.

-http://education.ky.gov/teachers/PGES/SPGES/Pages/Early-Info.aspx
+The Board may utilize locally developed superintendent evaluation procedures.

 RECOMMENDED: SB 152 AMENDS KRS 157.390 TO ALLOW A DISTRICT TO HAVE DIFFERENTIATED COMPENSATION FOR TEACHERS EMPLOYED IN A SCHOOL THAT IS IDENTIFIED BY THE KENTUCKY DEPARTMENT OF EDUCATION AS BEING IN TARGETED OR COMPREHENSIVE SUPPORT AND IMPROVEMENT STATUS.